top of page

 Young people deserve tools and information that help them connect in safe, enjoyable, and empowering ways.

-In addition to providing educational resources and recommendations for best practices, we are working to develop the DIY: Digital Safety website into an open-access knowledge hub.
+The DIY: Digital Safety website is an open-access knowledge hub that provides educational resources and recommendations for best practices to keep young people safe online and in person.
 Our goal is to provide relevant, timely educational resources to foster digital literacy, address TFSV, and facilitate safer and more meaningful connections among young people.

 DIY: Digital Safety is funded by the Social Sciences and Humanities Research Council of Canada.